Yoake2000/Linux-Documentations/pages/Installing Arch Linux with BTRFS, LUKS with TPM2.0, Secure Boot and Refind.md

 	  # timedatectl set-ntp true
 	  ```
 	- My first problem occurred here.
 Maybe due to the ISP servers or some unknown reason, my system clock can't sync.
-	- Due to the clock not synced up with the servers,
+	- Due to the clock not synced up with the servers, the installation environment can't automatically run some commands